PolyPlugins/PSR4-WordPress-Plugin-Boilerplate/README.md

 # PSR-4 WordPress Plugin Boilerplate

 This is a fork of WordPress Plugin Boilerplate with Namespacing and Autoloading added.
-Namespacing is very useful in preventing conflicts between plugins while autoloading helps increase the permance of the application along with decreasing development times incurred from including files manually.
+Namespacing is very useful in preventing conflicts between plugins while autoloading helps increase the performance of the application along with decreasing development times incurred from including files manually.

 PSR-4 WordPress Plugin Boilerplate uses composer to generate the autoloading.
 Setup composer, cd into your plugin directory from terminal, and run `composer dump-autoload`.
 Anytime you add a new class under `/classes/` you will need to re-run this command.
 We've also added additional properties which can be passed as needed to other classes.